Does Progressive Snapshot Really Save You Money?

 You are reeled in by the fact that you could cut down your insurance premiums.

 Like most things in life, when something sounds too good to be real, it probably is – and Progressive’s Snapshot program might be a culprit of that.
+Figuring out whether Snapshot is worth it or not requires some discernment.

 Before assuming you will walk away cutting your insurance bill drastically, you need to assess the numbers and how this program works.

-What is Progressive Snapshot?
+What Is Progressive Snapshot?

 Progressive Snapshot set out to change how insurance quotes were based.
 Introduced in January 2008, the program has skyrocketed – reaching 10 billion miles of driving data by 2014.